-- 123. SUPPORT increased flexibility in the use of transportation funds.
+133. SUPPORT increased flexibility in the use of transportation funds.
 The County supports an amendment to the Subdivision Map Act to allow the use of off-site transportation impact fees to fund pedestrian, bicycle transit and traffic calming facilities necessitated by new development.
 The Act currently limits the use of these funds to improvements to bridges and "major thoroughfares."
+Senator

-Senator DeSaulnier introduced such a bill in 2008.
+DeSaulnier introduced such a bill in 2008.
 The County's proposal was adopted by CSAC for its legislative platform in the 2011 session.
-The proposal would provide more flexibility in how we can use an existing transportation funding source. - 124.
-SUPPORT regional coordination that provides for local input in addressing transportation needs.
+The proposal would provide more flexibility in how we can use an existing transportation funding source.

+- 134. SUPPORT regional coordination that provides for local input in addressing transportation needs.
 Coordinated planning and delivery of public transit, paratransit, and rail services will help ensure the best possible service delivery to the public.
 Regional coordination also will be needed to effectively deal with the traffic impacts of Indian gaming casinos such as those in West County.
 Regional coordination also will be essential to complete planning and development of important regional transportation projects that benefit the state and local road system such as State Route 239, improvements to Vasco Road, completion of remaining segments of the Bay Trail, improvements to the Delta DeAnza Regional Trail, and the proposed California Delta Trail.
 There may be interest in seeking enhanced local input requirements for developing the Sustainable Communities Strategy for the Bay Area mandated by SB 375 for greenhouse gas reduction.
 It is important that the regional coordination efforts are based on input gathered from the local level, to ensure the regional approach does not negatively impact local communities.
-"Top-down" regional planning efforts would be inconsistent with this goal.

-- 125. SUPPORT efforts to improve safety throughout the transportation system.
+"Top-down" regional planning efforts would be inconsistent with this goal. - 135.
+SUPPORT efforts to improve safety throughout the transportation system.
 The County supports new and expanded projects and programs to improve safety for bicyclists, pedestrians and wheelchair users, as well as projects to improve safety on high-accident transportation facilities such as Vasco Road.
 Data on transportation safety would be improved by including global positioning system (GPS) location data for every reported accident to assist in safety analysis and planning.
 The County also supports school safety improvement programs such as crossing guards, Safe Routes to Schools (SR2S) grants, efforts to improve the safety and security of freight transportation system including public and private maritime ports, airports, rail yards, railroad lines and sidings.
-The County also supports limits or elimination of public liability for installing traffic-calming devices on residential neighborhood streets. - 126.
+The County also supports limits or elimination of public liability for installing traffic-calming devices on residential neighborhood streets. - 136.
 SUPPORT funding or incentives for the use of renewable resources in transportation construction projects.
-The County seeks and supports grant programs, tax credits for manufacturers, state purchasing programs, and other incentives for local jurisdictions to use environmentally friendly materials such as the rubberized asphalt (made from recycled tires) that the County has used as paving material on San Pablo Dam Road and Pacheco Boulevard. - 127.
+The County seeks and supports grant programs, tax credits for manufacturers, state purchasing programs, and other incentives for local jurisdictions to use environmentally friendly materials such as the rubberized asphalt (made from recycled tires) that the County has used as paving material on San Pablo Dam Road and Pacheco Boulevard. - 137.
 SUPPORT streamlining the delivery of transportation safety projects.
-The length of time and amount of paperwork should be reduced to bring a transportation safety project more quickly through the planning, engineering and design, environmental review, funding application, and construction phases, such as for Vasco Road.
+The length of time and amount of paperwork should be reduced to bring a transportation safety project more quickly through the planning, engineering and design, environmental review, funding application, and construction phases, such as for

+Vasco Road.
 This could include streamlining the environmental review process and also streamlining all state permitting requirements that pertain to transportation projects.
-Realistic deadlines for use of federal transportation funds would help local jurisdictions deliver complex projects without running afoul of federal time limits which are unrealistically tight for complex projects. - 128.
-SUPPORT efforts to coordinate development of state-funded or regulated facilities such as courts, schools, jails, roads and state offices with local planning.
-The County supports coordinating planning between school districts and local jurisdictions in locating and planning new schools and funding programs that foster collaboration and joint use of facilities to help finance off-site transportation improvements for access to schools. - 129.
-SUPPORT regional aviation transportation planning efforts for coordinated aviation network planning to improve service delivery.
-Regional aviation coordination could also improve the surrounding surface transportation system by providing expanded local options for people and goods movement.
+Realistic deadlines for use of federal transportation funds would help local jurisdictions deliver complex projects without running afoul of federal time limits which are unrealistically tight for complex projects.